anxhukumar/hashdrop/README.md

 A zero-trust, command-line file storage tool built in Go.
 Files are encrypted on your device before upload — the server and storage layer only ever see encrypted blobs.
 Your plaintext data never touches the server.

-> [!NOTE]
-> **Email verification is currently pending AWS SES approval.** Registration and account creation will be available once SES is out of sandbox mode.

 ---

 ## How It Works